-His Tinder conversations were even more pathetic.
+His Tinder conversations were even sadder.
 If a girl even responded to his initial message, it went stale within a few lines.
 His eyes lit up a little as he mentioned he was going to try Bumble and OK Cupid soon as alternatives.
+I was much less enthusiastic that things would be different for him.

 Online dating has led to most people feeling like Mark: dejected and confused.
 How can it be possible that among the hundreds of profiles, so very few women match or respond?